18F/handbook/pages/tools/git-signing.md

 ## Configure git to sign commits

 By default, git uses a format called GPG for commit signing.
-However, GPG keys are more cumbersome to create and manage, so we recommend SSH keys, which is what you created in the previous steps.
+However, GPG keys are more difficult to create and manage, so we recommend SSH keys, which is what you created in the previous steps.
 We must tell git to use SSH keys instead of GPG keys.
 In a terminal, enter this command:

 ```sh
 git config --global gpg.format ssh